inqbaytor/ticketgadget/README.md

 }
 ```

-In case of failed request, the response codes in return are:
+In case of a failed request, the response codes in return are:

 - 403 Forbidden - **means the SDK login can't be used for that number (non-existing account)**
   {